Towards a precision determination of the $X(6200)$ parameters from data: Abstract

 \section{Abstract}

 In a recent paper, Phys.
 Rev. Lett. {\bf 126}, 132001 (2021), the LHCb data on the di-$J/\psi$ production in proton-proton collisions were analysed in a coupled-channel framework based on double-vector-charmonium channels.
 This investigation identified a robust pole near the $J/\psi J/\psi$ threshold, tagged $X(6200)$, suggesting it as a new state.
-The present work extends that investigation by incorporating recent di-$J/\psi$ production data from the CMS and ATLAS collaborations and performing a combined analysis of all three data sets.
-This study confirms the existence of the $X(6200)$, and its pole position is now determined with a higher precision than in the previous study, where only a single data set was employed.
+The present work extends that investigation by incorporating recent di-$J/\psi$ production data from the CMS and ATLAS Collaborations and performing a combined analysis of all three datasets.
+This study confirms the existence of the $X(6200)$, and its pole position is now determined with a higher precision than in the previous study, where only a single dataset was employed.
 The pole corresponding to the $X(6900)$ is also extracted, though its actual position and residue depend on a particular coupled-channel model employed and deviate from values reported in the experimental investigations.
-The dielectron width of the $X(6200)$ is estimated under different conjectures on its quantum numbers, and the number of such states that can be annually produced at the future Super $\tau$-Charm Facility is estimated.
+Moreover, we demonstrate that the currently available data do not allow one to determine whether there is an additional pole in the studied mass range.
+The di-electron width of the $X(6200)$ is estimated under different conjectures on its quantum numbers, and the number of such states that can be annually produced at the future Super $\tau$-Charm Facility is estimated.
 The line shape in the complimentary $J/\psi\psi(2S)$ channel is discussed, and a good agreement with the ATLAS data is found.